kudashevs/accept-language/README.md

 ```

-## Options
+## Configuration

-The class accepts some configuration options:
+The configuration settings are located in the `config/accept-language.php` file.

+There configuration options are currently available:
 ```
-'http_accept_language'      # A string with a custom HTTP Accept-Language header.
 'default_language'          # A string with a default preferred language value (default is 'en')¹.
 'accepted_languages'        # An array with a list of accepted languages (default is [])².
 'exact_match_only'          # A boolean defines whether to retrieve only languages that match exactly a supported languages (default is false).